Frequently Asked

 Donors should consider contributing to the Gap Fund because:

-- It demonstrates a unique collaborative design.
-The Gap Fund presents a one stop shop for cities on the front end, and an ecosystem of 10 partners on the backend, including the World Bank and EIB/GIZ that co-deliver the work program in partnership with the global initiatives and city networks the Global Covenant of Mayors for Climate and Energy (GCOM), the City Climate Finance Leadership Alliance (CCFLA), C40, and ICLEI.
+It demonstrates a unique collaborative design.
+The Gap Fund presents a one stop shop for cities on the front end, and an ecosystem of 10 partners on the backend, including the World Bank and EIB/GIZ that co-deliver the work program in partnership with the global initiatives and city networks the Global Covenant of Mayors for Climate and Energy (GCoM), the City Climate Finance Leadership Alliance (CCFLA), C40 Cities Climate Leadership Group (C40), and ICLEI (Local Governments for Sustainability).
 These partners play a crucial role in supporting the Gap Fund’s mission by ensuring it is demand driven and focused on the key issues most important to city clients; raising awareness among the cities they interact with and supporting potential Gap Fund beneficiaries in preparing their expressions of interest; and coordinating peer to peer learning and technical knowledge on city-climate related themes and amplifying the voice of cities.

-- Cities are energized and motivated to act and there is a large demand for early stage support.
-During its first year of operations the Gap Fund has received and screened more than 150 Expressions of Interest originating from Africa, Latin America, Central and Eastern Asia, the MENA region, and European and Central Asia region.
-Out of these, project support has been approved for 33 cities so far.
-The Gap Fund targets at least 180 cities.
+Cities are energized and motivated to act and there is a large demand for early-stage support.
+During its five year of operations the Gap Fund has received and screened more than 1000 Expressions of Interest originating from Africa, Latin America, Central and Eastern Asia, the Middle East and North Africa region, and European and Central Asia region.
 Now that the working mechanisms and operational procedures are in place, with more resources the Gap Fund could cater to the needs of more cities and have a higher impact in turning ideas into concrete low-carbon and resilient urban infrastructure plans and projects.

 How does the WB and EIB collaboration work in practice?